 1. More Informed Buyers

 Most buyers will know about your products and your company before reaching out.
-A 2021 study showed that over So buyers no longer need salespeople to give them a full presentation about the products, but what they do need is to hear why they should buy from your company instead of a competitor.
+A 2021 study showed that over 90% of buyers perform online research before making a purchase.
+So buyers no longer need salespeople to give them a full presentation about the products, but what they do need is to hear why they should buy from your company instead of a competitor.

 Buyers also want to know how you can solve their specific problems so that means you must know what their problems are and how you can help them.